swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 ## Future directions

-While there is no immediate future use case, `using` declarations in this proposal are designed so that they can be extended later if we need to. `using` is a general name that can work with any attribute or modifier.
-It can also be extended to work with SwiftPM manifest-style APIs, e.g.
+`using` declarations in this proposal are designed so that they can be extended later if we need to. `using` is a general name that can work with any attribute or modifier.
+One compelling use case is to support `@available` attributes, which already effectively have a module-wide default based on deployment target.

+`using` can also be extended to work with other SwiftPM manifest-style APIs, e.g.

 ```swift
 using strictMemorySafety()